Margaret Kennedy: Novels and plays

 Kennedy followed the stage success of The Constant Nymph (adapted in conjunction with Basil Dean) with three more co-written plays.
 The most successful was Escape Me Never (1934), adapting The Fool of the Family, which was also filmed twice.

-Of her post-war novels, The Feast (1950) introduces the disaster first and the characters who may or may not have perished in it afterwards, as in Thornton Wilder's The Bridge of San Luis Rey.
-The seaside hotel annihilated by the collapse of the cliff is replete with dysfunctional characters of all ages and sizes, so providing a fine balance of suspense, sympathy and even humour.
-Still, it works on other levels too.
-Her novelist granddaughter Serena Mackesy has called it "one of the cleverest bits of metaphor-working ever."
-It was recently reprinted, as were Lucy Carmichael (1951) and The Midas Touch.
+Of her post-war novels, The Feast (1950) introduces the disaster (a seaside hotel annihilated by the collapse of a cliff) first and the characters who may or may not have perished in it afterwards, as in Thornton Wilder's The Bridge of San Luis Rey.
 Her final novel, Not in the Calendar: The Story of a Friendship, involves a friendship between a daughter of a wealthy family and the deaf daughter of one of their servants.

 Kennedy's family donated her papers and correspondence to Somerville College Library.